Alexandria Walton Radford

 - MA, Sociology, Princeton University

-- BS, Foreign Service, Georgetown University (graduated cum laude and with honors)
+- BS, Foreign Service, Georgetown University

 Alexandria Walton Radford, PhD, is a leading expert in sociological issues surrounding postsecondary education and students' transition to college.
 Her newest book, Top Student, Top School?
 How Social Class Shapes Where Valedictorians Go to College, challenges the assumption that high achievement in high school automatically translates into students' attending postsecondary institutions that match their academic ability.